Davidmul/JBCA_HACKNIGHT/README.md

 Description: use data features (existing or engineered) to develop a model that can predict Airbnb rental prices.

-The root mean squared error
+The root mean squared error using K-Fold cross validation is a good way to test the accuracy of the model.

 In the folder challenge 1, one will find the data in the csv file 'listings.csv'.
 A short tutorial introducing the data,running a very simple linear regression model and performing k-cross validation is found in 'AIRBNB_tutorial.ipynb'.